SEEG-Oxford/ageStand/README.md

                   age_max_out = 85)
 ```

-This functions can also be vecotrised and applied to *P. vivax*.
+This functions can also be vectorised and applied to *P. vivax*.
 For full details see the helpfile for this function by typing ```?convertPrevalence``` (after installing and loading the package) in R.

 ### Getting in touch